macropay-solutions/maravel-framework/README.md

 ## Contributing

-Thank you for considering contributing to Lumen!
-The contribution guide can be found in the [Laravel documentation](https://laravel.com/docs/contributions).
+We plan to not change the code that often and allow you to build packages that use the DI container to extend functionality and also allow retroactive bug fixing but, we are open to suggestions.

 ## Security Vulnerabilities

-Please review [our security policy](https://github.com/laravel/lumen/security/policy) on how to report security vulnerabilities.
+Please review [our security policy](https://github.com/macropay-solutions/maravel-framework/security/policy) on how to report security vulnerabilities.

 ## License

-Laravel Lumen is open-sourced software licensed under the [MIT license](LICENSE.md).
+Macropay-Solutions Maravel is open-sourced software licensed under the [MIT license](LICENSE.md).